This document guides you through the different documentation resources that will help you build omnichannel commerce with Medusa.

 Medusa’s architecture also makes it easier to integrate any third-party services necessary to provide a better customer experience with a plugin.
 This plugin’s functionality can be accessible to the storefronts connected to the Medusa backend.

-For example, if you’ve integrated a search plugin like Algolia in the Medusa backend, the storefronts can utilize it through the Search Products endpoint.
+For example, if you’ve integrated a search plugin like Algolia in the Medusa backend, the storefronts can utilize it through the Search Products API Route.
 Another example is installing the Stripe payment plugin on the backend and using it in your storefronts to make payments before placing an order.

 Learn how to create a plugin.